msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/04_leveling_up_your_workflow.md

     To resolve this, add `--latency-wait 30` to increase the wait time to 30s.
 This value can be increased further if needed.

-If you interrupt the execution of a snakemake workflow using <KBD>CTRL+C</KBD>, already submitted Slurm jobs won't be cancelled.
+If you interrupt the execution of a snakemake workflow using <KBD>CTRL+C</KBD>, the SLURM executor plugin will automatically cancel the jobs.
-We tell snakemake how to cancel Slurm jobs using `scancel` via the `--cluster-cancel` option and adding `--parsable` to the `sbatch` command, to make it return the job ID.

-!!! code-compare "Edit config.yaml"
-    ```diff
-    jobs: 20
-    - cluster: "sbatch --time 00:10:00 --mem 512MB --cpus-per-task 8"
-    + cluster: "sbatch --parsable --time 00:10:00 --mem 512MB --cpus-per-task 8"
-    + cluster-cancel: scancel
-    ```

 You can specify different resources (memory, cpus, gpus, etc.) for each target in the workflow and refer to them in the `cluster` option using placeholders.
 Default resources for all rules can also be set using the `default-resources` option.